-For those arbitrageurs who use public functions in Uniswap V2 to perform cyclic transactions, they have a much lower success rate than private smart contract arbitrageurs.
-Since Uniswap V2 is open-source, we can identify if the failed transactions are for the purpose of cyclic arbitrage.
-Arbitrageurs made 35,263 arbitrage attempts interacting with the Uniswap V2 smart contract, yielding a success rate of 28.4\% (10,000 out of 35,263).
-More importantly, arbitrageurs have costs higher than their revenue.
-The total gas fee for these transactions is 338.78 ETH, while the revenue of success arbitrages is only 208.69 ETH, resulting in a significant loss of money.
+\textbf{Public smart contracts:} Those traders who use public functions to perform cyclic transactions have a much lower success rate than those who deploy private smart contracts.
+Because the smart contract is public so we can decode their transactions although it is failed executed on the blockchain, which provides us an accurate success rate.
+They made 36,492 arbitrage attempts interacting with the Uniswap smart contract, yielding a success rate of 27.3\% (9,955 out of 36,492).
+Moreover, traders cost 224 ETH as gas fees for failed transactions, which is much higher than their cyclic arbitrage profit (192 ETH) with the public smart contract.